Handbook home

 Having completed this subject the student is expected to:

-- 1. Have an understanding of when and how parallelism can be exploited in an algorithm and determine the appropriate approach for implementation
+- Be able to analyse when and how parallelism can be exploited in an algorithm and determine the appropriate approach for implementation

-- 4. Be capable of connecting, compiling, and executing jobs on the University of Melbourne's HPC resource Spartan.
+- Be able to compile programs and execute jobs on the University of Melbourne's HPC resource Spartan or similar HPC resource

 Generic skills